AdarshKoppManjunath/ProduceItemRecognitionUsingCNN/README.md

   &emsp;&emsp;&emsp;
  PIR-VGG16_sgd-bs32-epoch11.ipynb
  <br><br>
- step g: you can see final result- classification report, confusion matrix and prediction for all the three models in your notebook.<br><br>
+ step g: can see final result- classification report, confusion matrix and prediction for all the three models in your notebook.<br><br>

 <b> 2.2)To execute on google colab</b> - <br>